Soldier Boy: The Boys (2019–present)

-After failing to track down the Crimson Countess in the present, Butcher and the Boys make their way to Russia and infiltrate the secret laboratory which Maeve believed to hold B.C.L.
+After failing to track down the Crimson Countess in the present, Butcher and The Boys make their way to Russia and infiltrate the secret laboratory which Maeve believed to hold B.C.L.
 RED.
 After being overwhelmed by Russian soldiers, whom Butcher and Hughie Campbell then kill after taking more V-24, Butcher discovers and opens the B.C.L.
 RED. pod, only to find it contains a still-living, comatose, and bearded Soldier Boy.
-Inadvertently awakened from his induced coma, Soldier Boy exits the pod and releases a powerful radation blast from his chest, rendering Kimiko Miyashiro powerless and wounded (counteracting her usual regenerative abilities).
-The Boys retreat to stabilize her while Soldier Boy escapes, with Butcher surmising his new abilities to be a result of experimentation.
+Inadvertently awakened from his induced coma, Soldier Boy exits the pod and releases a powerful radiation blast from his chest (Big Chest-Laser) that hits Kimiko Miyashiro and leaves her powerless and wounded (counteracting her usual regenerative abilities).
+The Boys retreat to stabilize her as Soldier Boy escapes, Butcher surmising his new abilities to be a result of experimentation.

 Soldier Boy returns to the United States by smuggling himself onto a commercial flight.
 While wandering New York City, he experiences a powerful flashback (triggered by hearing a song that was played whilst he was being experimented on), causing him to relive several traumatic moments while in Russian captivity.
 The ensuing rage triggers a destructive radioactive burst and he levels the better part of a five-story apartment complex, drawing the attention of Homelander as a potential new supervillain.
-After finding his way to "the Legend," a former Vought executive, he recovers his original uniform and confronts the Crimson Countess, who Butcher had restrained as a show of good faith in a bid to join forces with him (with MM being falsely led to believe was to use her as bait to kill Soldier Boy).
-After revealing his torture and disappointment that Payback never came to rescue him, she reveals that she, and the rest of Payback, secretly despised him and betrayed him to the Russians for no money, at which point he kills her with a radioactive burst.
+After finding his way to former Vought executive "The Legend," he recovers his original uniform and confronts the Crimson Countess, who Butcher had restrained as a show of good faith in a bid to join forces with him (with MM being falsely led to believe was to use her as bait to kill Soldier Boy).
+After revealing his torture and disappointment that Payback never came to rescue him, Crimson Countess reveals that she and the rest of Payback secretly despised him and betrayed him to the Russians for no money.
+Afterwards, Soldier Boy kills her with a radioactive burst.

-After joining forces with Butcher and Hughie, with Soldier Boy agreeing to kill Homelander in exchange for them helping him track down and kill the remaining members of Payback, the group infiltrates Herogasm, an annual superhero orgy, hosted by Soldier Boys' former teammates TNT Twins.
-After the Twins claim Noir sold him out to the Russians, Soldier Boy suffers another PTSD episode and releases an energy blast, destroying the building, killing the Twins and multiple guests, and injuring others.
+After joining forces with Butcher and Hughie, with Soldier Boy agreeing to kill Homelander in exchange for them helping him track down and kill the remaining members of Payback, the group infiltrates Herogasm, an annual superhero orgy hosted by Soldier Boys' former teammates the TNT Twins.
+After the TNT Twins claim Noir sold him out to the Russians, Soldier Boy suffers another PTSD episode and releases an energy blast, destroying the building, vaporizing the Twins and multiple guests, and injuring others.
 Before the group can escape, they are confronted by Homelander.
-The group manages to overpower him after a fight, but Homelander is able to escape the energy blast in the nick of time.
+Hughie, Butcher, and Soldier Boy manage to overpower Homelander after a fight, but he is able to escape the energy blast in the nick of time.